hafsaabidsaeed/todo_list_app_flutter/README.md

 If you encounter any bugs or need assistance with the To-Do List Application, please create an issue in the repository.
 We value your feedback and will be glad to assist you.

-License

-The To-Do List Application is open-source and released under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of this license.

 Let's stay organized and get things done with the To-Do List Application!
 Happy task managing!